Chronic liver disease can be caused by a variety of factors.

 or NASH.
 This is a more aggressive form of NAFLD which leads to cirrhosis in up

 to 20% of cases.
-Treatments include medications aimed at controlling blood
+Non-alcoholic fatty liver disease treatments include medications aimed at controlling blood

 sugar and cholesterol.
-Although a number of other treatments have been studies,
+Although a number of other treatments have been studied,

-the most effective treatment is weight loss by practicing a healthy diet and
+the most effective NAFLD treatment is weight loss by practicing a healthy diet and

 getting regular exercise.

 Hepatitis B virus is transmitted by blood and body fluids.
 The

 hepatitis B virus either lasts several weeks (acute hepatitis B) or develops